awanderlyss/node-intro/README.md

 ***For example:***

 Say I am using a home budget web application, I have a lot of transactions that I have to load up, so while I am waiting for the server to respond to list all those transactions, I can use a server-side calculator to calculate my taxes for the year on the same page.

+If some of this language is unfamiliar, there is a full article on [Blocking vs Non-Blocking](https://github.com/nodejs/node/blob/master/doc/topics/blocking-vs-non-blocking.md).

 Simply put, Node is an asychronous server-side environment to write API and server-side web applications.